DoSomething/messagebroker-phplib/README.md

 A PHP baed library that ascts as a wrapper around the `php-amqplib/php-amqplib` AMQP PHP library.
-The goal is to provide utility methods to simplify some of the more common activities of interacting with a AMQP based server.
+The goal is to provide utility methods to simplify some of the more common activities of interacting with a AMQP based (RabbitMQ) server.